ZeroFrosty934/projectWeather/PySide6_and_Qt_Tutorial/QPushButton/README.md

 # QPushButton

-In this tutorial, we will learn the clicked, pressed and released signal of QPushButton.
-So when we click, press or release the button, the corresponding signal will be written to the console.
+In this project, i learned how to use QPushButton in PySide6.
+I have created a simple example where i have added a clicked, pressed and released signal.
+When the button is clicked, pressed or released, a message will be shown in the console.

 What i learned from this example:
 * How to use clicked, pressed and released signal of QPushButton